onthecodepath/iOS-Interview-Questions/README.md

 **What is Singleton Pattern?**

 The Singleton design pattern ensures that only one instance exists for a given class and that there’s a global access point to that instance.
 It usually uses lazy loading to create the single instance when it’s needed the first time. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

-**What is Facade Design Pattern?**

-The Facade design pattern provides a single interface to a complex subsystem.
-Instead of exposing the user to a set of classes and their APIs, you only expose one simple unified API. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

-**What is Decorator Design Pattern?**

-The Decorator pattern dynamically adds behaviors and responsibilities to an object without modifying its code.
-It’s an alternative to subclassing where you modify a class’s behavior by wrapping it with another object. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

-**What is Adapter Pattern?**

-An Adapter allows classes with incompatible interfaces to work together.
-It wraps itself around an object and exposes a standard interface to interact with that object. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

-**What is Observer Pattern?**

-In the Observer pattern, one object notifies other objects of any state changes. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

-**What is Memento Pattern?**

-In Memento Pattern saves your stuff somewhere.
-Later on, this externalized state can be restored without violating encapsulation; that is, private data remains private.
-One of Apple’s specialized implementations of the Memento pattern is Archiving. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

 ## Core Data